Crucible-Alloy/.github/profile/README.md

 ## What is Crucible?

 Crucible is a no-code testing suite designed to streamline the production of AUnit test cases.
 Crucible is a cross-platform desktop application with support for Windows and MacOS.
 Crucible comes bundled with V5 of the Alloy Analyzer, which it uses to evaluate tests and provide automated guidance during test creation.

+More information is available at the [main Crucible repository](https://github.com/crucible-alloy/crucible).